uzrwth/uzrwth.github.io/content/posts/bartosutton.md

 Ian Witten (1977, 1976a) temporal-difference learning rule
 - now called tabular TD for use as part of an adaptive controller for solving MDPs

+# Part I: Tabular solution methods

+core ideas of RL algorithms in their simplest forms
+- that in which the state and action spaces are small enough for the approximate value functions to be represented as arrays, or tables
+- in this case, the methods can often find exact solutions. (exactly the optimal value function and the optimal policy)
+- this contrasts with the approximate methods described in the next part of the book, which only find approximate solutions, but which in return can be applied effectively to much larger problems

+# Chapter 2